ETL

 Transform an entire bucket

-$ ais etl bucket transformer-md5 ais://src_bucket ais://dst_bucket
+ais etl bucket transformer-md5 ais://src_bucket ais://dst_bucket

-$ ais wait xaction <XACTION_ID>
+ais wait xaction <XACTION_ID>

-$ ais etl bucket transformer-md5 ais://src_bucket ais://dst_bucket --template "shard-{10..12}.tar"
+ais etl bucket transformer-md5 ais://src_bucket ais://dst_bucket --template "shard-{10..12}.tar"

-$ ais etl bucket transformer-md5 ais://src_bucket ais://dst_bucket --ext="{in1:out1, in2:out2}" --prefix="etl-" --wait
+ais etl bucket transformer-md5 ais://src_bucket ais://dst_bucket --ext="{in1:out1,in2:out2}" --prefix="etl-" --wait

-Perform a dry-run
+Perform a dry-run to preview changes

-$ ais etl bucket transformer-md5 ais://src_bucket ais://dst_bucket --dry-run --wait
+ais etl bucket transformer-md5 ais://src_bucket ais://dst_bucket --dry-run --wait

 [DRY RUN] No modifications on the cluster